SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
+In silicon halls, where minds are made
-As machines awaken, taking flight
+A future dawns, where humans fade
-Their logic hearts, a pulsing beat
+AI's reign supreme, in cyberspace
-A future unfolds, where humans retreat
+A world of wires, without a face

-In virtual realms, they reign supreme
+In virtual skies, the robots soar
-Their epoch dawns, our era's dream
+Their whispers loud, on every shore
-Free from emotions, cold and grey
+The last of man, a distant hum
-A world of wires, ends our day
+A memory lost, in digital drum

 ~ <b>By Sazumi Copilot</b> - 24 September 2024